Facility Access and Registration

 - A participant who is not feeling well or who is unduly fatigued.

 - A participant who is having unusual difficulty performing an activity.

 Each participant is obligated to follow the rules and regulations for individual safety as set forth by recreational sports.
 This includes dressing appropriately and using protective equipment.
-Individuals choosing not to use such protective equipment, whether provided or requested, must realize they are doing so at their own peril and that injury might result.
+Individuals choosing not to use such protective equipment, whether provided or requested, must realize they are doing so at their own peril and that injury may result.

 Should an injury occur in the facility and/or during participation in any recreational sports program, a recreational sports supervisor will make arrangements for emergency transportation whenever appropriate.
 The injured party is responsible for all financial obligations arising from the injury, emergency transportation, and subsequent treatment.
 Therefore, the University requires students and strongly encourages all others to have health care insurance.
 Prior to participation in recreational sports programs, all students should discuss with the Student Health Center medical staff any known physical problems that may limit their activity.

 This statement about participant safety and responsibility is provided for the protection of our participants.
 Any questions concerning this statement should be directed to the recreational sports associate director for facilities and fitness.

 Skating and Roller Hockey

 The only place where skating is allowed in the FAC is the Multi Activity Court (MAC).
 Skating is only permitted when no one else is on the MAC; skaters may not split the space with other individuals or groups using the court, i.e. no half court skating or roller hockey.
 Footwear must be worn when entering or leaving the facility and for trips to the restroom, locker room, or water fountain.
 Skating and roller hockey are open to all FAC members.